Filters

 Funding overview:

 Funding for early career and experienced researchers to develop early, novel and outside-the-box ideas and collaborations to advance the early detection and diagnosis of cancer.
-The CRUK Early Detection and Diagnosis Primer Awards provide seed funding to develop new relationships, ideas and lines of research, and the generation of pilot data.
+The Cancer Research UK Early Detection and Diagnosis Primer Awards provide seed funding to develop new relationships, ideas and lines of research, and the generation of pilot data.
 The aim is to encourage scientists at all career stages to engage with the early detection of cancer field and to drive innovation in how and when cancer is detected.
 The awards will support new and exploratory research ideas and/or pilot studies of high scientific risk and potential reward.
 It will support the development of new partnerships and exploration of highly novel concepts, involving researchers from any research area, including from non-traditional cancer fields.

 Closing date: